-Sanders Blasts Big-Pharma Democrats Who Blocked Amendment To Lower Cost Of Prescription Drugs
+Sanders Blasts Big-Pharma Democrats Who Blocked Amendment To Lower Cost Of Prescription Drugs [Opinion]

 However, this is far from the first time that PhRMA has concerned itself with the legalization of Canadian drug imports in the U.S. According to the Huffington Post article cited above, when challenged by PhRMA in a similar situation in 2003, Minnesota Governor Tim Pawlenty (R) reacted to the PhRMA pushback incredulously, saying, “Where are the dead Canadians?
 Show me the dead Canadians.”

-Indeed, considering the fact that many of the medications currently distributed to Canada are made in the same factories, by the same companies who also control America’s prescription drug market, the objections raised by PhRMA, and the Democratic Senators, seem disingenuous at best.
+Indeed, considering the fact that many of the medications currently distributed to Canada are made in the same factories by the same companies who also control America’s prescription drug market, the objections raised by PhRMA, and the Democratic senators, seem disingenuous at best.